UniqueNetwork/marketplace-docker/README.md

 ## Step 2 - Get QTZ

-In order to get the marketplace running, your escrow address need some `TODO how much?` QTZ tokens.
+In order to get the marketplace running, your escrow address need some QTZ tokens.
+The minimum amount for launching marketplace is around 80 QTZ, but if you going to run it in production now, it will be better to get more QTZ in advance – 1000 should be ok.
 Now you can buy them on [MEXC Global](https://www.mexc.com/exchange/QTZ_USDT).

 ## Step 3 - Deploy Marketplace Smart Contract

 There are two ways to put a token up for sale – at a fixed price and through an auction.
 All fixed price asks go throw special smart contract, which you can explore inside `unique-marketplace-api` project on github - https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.0/blockchain.

 We also provide a special utility that is the easiest way to deploy your smart contract.
-In order to use it run the following script:
+In order to use it you should have QTZ on your escrow account.
+The following script will create the ethereum address, deploy smart contract, set the ethereum calls sponsor, and send him some QTZ:

 ```
 docker-compose up -d backend